IQSS/dataverse/doc/sphinx-guides/source/developers/tips.rst

 ``curl http://localhost:8080/api/info/version``

 If you can see the change, great!
-Please go fix a bug or work on a feature! :) Rather than making any commits to the "develop" branch, you should create a new branch as described in the :doc:`version-control` section.
+Please go fix a bug or work on a feature! :)

+Actually, before you start changing any code, you should create a branch as explained in the :doc:`version-control` section.

+While it's fresh in your mind, if you have any suggestions on how to make the setup of a development environment easier, please get in touch!

 Netbeans Connector Chrome Extension
 -----------------------------------